adtgroup8/project/README.md

 Our dataset was obtained from Kaggle (https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023), and it includes ~5000 data points and the following attributes:

-+ work_year: The year the salary was paid
++ work_year: The year the salary was paid.
-+ experience_level: The experience level in the job during the year
++ experience_level: The experience level in the job during the year.
-+ employment_type: The type of employment for the role
++ employment_type: The type of employment for the role.
-+ job_title: The role worked during the year
++ job_title: The role worked during the year.
-+ salary: The total gross salary amount paid
++ salary: The total gross salary amount paid.
-+ salary_currency: The currency of the salary paid as an ISO 4217 currency code
++ salary_currency: The currency of the salary paid as an ISO 4217 currency code.
-+ salaryinusd: The salary in USD
++ salaryinusd: The salary in USD.
-+ employee_residence: Employee's primary country of residence during the work year as an ISO 3166 country code
++ employee_residence: Employee's primary country of residence during the work year as an ISO 3166 country code.
-+ remote_ratio: The overall amount of work done remotely
++ remote_ratio: The overall amount of work done remotely.
-+ company_location: The country of the employer's main office or contracting branch
++ company_location: The country of the employer's main office or contracting branch.
-+ company_size: The median number of people that worked for the company during the year
++ company_size: The median number of people that worked for the company during the year.

 This repository includes three sets of code, which roughly divides our project into three parts: